can different angelfish live together?

 That’s because they have similar genetics and ancestors, despite what genus they come from.

-Most angelfish have similar water parameter requirements, preferring temperatures that range between 76 and 84 degrees, making them easy to breed.
+Most angelfish have similar water parameter requirements, preferring temperatures between 76 and 84 degrees, making them easy to breed.
 However, altum angelfish prefer high temperatures and require a lower pH, so they’re not as easy to cross-breed as other angelfish species.

 If you’re planning to breed angelfish, you must choose the two that are most likely to get along with each other.
 Otherwise, they’ll become aggressive with one another and refuse to mate.